City of Jacksonville

 Occupancy Classification

 The occupancy classification is so important and determines many less obvious requirements.
-It is highly recommended a Florida licensed design professional be involved.
+Best advice: hire a Florida licensed design professional to navigate through the application process.

-If your proposed use for a space or building matches the last certified occupancy classification group for the space (“certified” meaning all proper permits were pulled to ensure code compliance for that use) the verification of compliance with the Florida Fire Prevention Code and Florida Building Code for your COU is simple.
-We can simply verify compliance with records in our system.
+If your proposed use for a space or building matches the last certified occupancy classification group for the space (“certified” meaning all proper permits were pulled to ensure code compliance for that use), then the verification of compliance with the Florida Fire Prevention Code and Florida Building Code for your COU is simple.
+The Building Inspections Division can simply verify compliance with records in its system.

-Often the proposed use will not match the last certified use and this is when things become more complicated.
+Often the proposed use will not match the last certified use.
+At this point, the application process becomes more complicated.
 Because the fire and building code have different requirements for the various occupancy classifications and groups within those occupancy classifications, a converting use building permit will be required to be obtained and finalized prior to the approval of the Certificate of Use.

 Converting Use Building Permits

-Even if no work is required to be performed to convert the use of the building or space to a new Occupancy Classification or even to a different group within an Occupancy Classification, a converting use building permit will be required.
-That said, many times work will need to be performed.
-If work is required to be performed, again per state law, you will need to hire a Florida licensed contractor to perform this work.
-This may include items such as adding a non-structural wall, updating A/C systems for ventilation, adding drinking fountains or mop sinks, or even adding new exit lighting.
-All of these items require a contractor.
+Even if the space/building does not need upgrade work to convert the use to a new Occupancy Classification or even to a different group within an Occupancy Classification, Florida statutes require a Converting Use Building Permit.
+However, in many cases, you may need to update the space or building.
+If the building/space needs upgrade work, then you will need to hire a Florida licensed contractor to perform this work, per state law.
+This work may include items such as adding a non-structural wall, updating air conditioning systems for ventilation, adding drinking fountains or mop sinks, or even adding new exit lighting.
+All this upgrade work requires a contractor.

-Why Do I Need Drawings and a Design Professional?
-I Am Not Doing Any Work.
+Why Do I Need Drawings and a Design Professional If I Am Not Doing Any Work?

-We often get this question, especially when a new tenant/owner does not anticipate any work to be performed.
+This question is oft-asked, especially when a new tenant/owner does not anticipate any update work.

-When the scope of work includes a “change of use”, either in part or in whole, Chapter 10 of the Florida Building Code, Existing Building includes MEP requirements for a change of use.
-Compliance with these requirements must be demonstrated in the permit documents.
+When the scope of work includes a “change of use” – either in part or in whole – Chapter 10 of the Florida Building Code, Existing Building includes MEP requirements for a change of use.
+You must demonstrate compliance with these requirements in the permit documents.

-As a new business owner, you have already done your research to include all of the costs to open your business.
-Please do not neglect to count the cost of what it may take to bring a space/building up to the minimum health and safety standards the state requires for your business.
+As a new business owner, you have already done your research to include all the costs to open your business.
+Do not neglect to count the cost of what it may take to bring a space/building up to the minimum health and safety standards the state requires for your business.

-Consulting with a licensed design professional, contractor, or even a company that specializes in obtaining Certificates of Use before you sign a lease on that dream space can save you from renting a bag full of problems.
+Take steps to consult with a licensed design professional, contractor, or even a company that specializes in obtaining Certificates of Use before you sign a lease on that dream space.
+You can potentially save yourself from renting a bag full of problems.

 These professionals specialize in understanding the building and fire codes and can help you translate your goals, dreams, and budget into the permits and documents required to navigate the Certificate of Use process.
 As with hiring any professional, always talk to multiple firms, check references (and prices), and take any other steps necessary to ensure the person you are hiring is the best fit for you and your business.